 All about the Broome Kimberley Safari

-Experience 8 huge days of amazing scenery, adventure, hiking, wildlife, culture and a lot more with our Real Aussie Adventure Broome to Darwin tour!
-This Broome to Broome tour will take you along the Gibb River Road, to explore the rugged Kimberley Region.
+Amazing scenery, adventure, hiking, wildlife, culture and a lot more.
+Travel along the Gibb River Road, to explore the rugged Kimberley Region.
 You’ll visit the gorges and waterholes, beautiful campgrounds, working cattle stations and see the Bungle Bungles from the air in the Purnululu National Park, finishing the tour back in Broome.
 To tour in The Kimberley, we require a high level of fitness for walks in hot weather conditions.

 With your expert tour guide, you will leave Broome and embark into the Australian outback for a 4WD adventure across the Gibb River Road, to the remote Kimberley region.
 This area is so unexplored as your small group wanders will feel like some of the only people on the planet.
 With little phone signal and luxuries for 8 days on this camping tour, you have the chance to truly be off the grid.
 Windjana Gorge is the first major highlight of this tour, see the ancient coral rock formations and crocodiles sun-baking on the sand.
 Then walk into Tunnel Creek and hear all about the history of the Indigenous people of the Kimberley.
 Day 2 is swimming time, with a visit to Manning Gorge, Bell Gorge, and Galvins Gorge.
 You hike in the heat of the Kimberley and the payoff is a cool swim in the waterfalls and pools and each gorge.
 El Questro is your next stop where you can enjoy the property and some of the optional activities.
 Plus a visit to Zebedee hot springs to soak and relax.
 Emma Gorge is an around a 45-minute hike into the coolest water and most tranquil setting.
 After a swim, you will head to Lake Argyle where you can take a cruise on this giant man-made lake.